 5 Easy Steps: Begin LGBT Relationship Counselling with Dean RichardsonEasy Steps on 'How to Begin Counselling': Couples or Groups, with Dean Richardson MNCS(Accred/Reg).

-Bespoke Counselling for LGBTQ+
+Bespoke Counselling for LGBT/Q+

-Ready for Counselling?
+Ready to Begin Counselling?

 You’re in a same-sex (or mixed, or queer…) couple relationship or polyamorous/non-monogamous group, thinking about meeting with LGBT/QIA+ Relationship Counsellor Dean Richardson MNCS(Accred/Reg) for Bespoke Counselling… but how do you begin?